Keeping the Bees

 As a beekeeper with over 40 years of experience and the successful business owner of Ace Bee & Wasp, Control, Ziegler is able to teach people the methods necessary to turn their liquid gold into the sweet nectar of potential profit.
 Teaching others is another skill set he possesses as a former math teacher.

 To give one the idea of how badly people need guidance in their quest to harvest the potentials of beekeeping, Ziegler said that when he first began going to Africa, the villagers were working with the African killer bees without any protection whatsoever.
 They were working the hives at night in nothing but their underwear.

-“When I first saw them doing this, I thought to myself, these people aren’t beekeepers, they are warriors!”
-He followed this with a laugh, but one can certainly see from this image the desperate need these people have for guidance.
-He explained that these beekeepers would get stung multiple times and when they finished the task of collecting the honey, their wives would bathe them and pull the stingers out for them.
-This was a way of life for these people, he said.
+“When I first saw them doing this, I thought to myself; people aren’t beekeepers, they are warriors!”
+He followed this with a laugh, but one can certainly see from this image the desperate need people have for guidance.
+He explained that these beekeepers would get stung multiple times, and when they finished collecting the honey, their wives would bathe them and pull the stingers out for them.
+This was a way of life for people, he said.
 Another downfall to the method of harvesting the honey in this manner is the fact that the bees would have to be killed.
 As terrible as this is, the people had no other choice since they did not have protective gear, he said.

 By teaching them to harvest with protective gear technology, Ziegler is slowly being able to protect both the villagers and the environment by saving the bees.
 However, for every solution, there seem to be two new problems, as any business owner can attest.
 Although Ziegler has been able to help increase production, marketing and packaging present a whole new set of challenges.